JP EN

 • Reduce medical costs by preventing dementia and aging frailty

-• Passing down ancient Japanese sericulture techniques
+• Pass down ancient Japanese sericulture techniques

 • Create sense of purpose for senior generation

-Cocoons are utilized for various purposes Silk
+Cocoons are utilized

 • Utilize in silk products